nguyenpham/ocgdb/README.md

 // find all positions having 3 White Queens
 Q = 3

-// 3 White Queens, written in revert way
+// 3 White Queens, written in inverted way
 3 = Q

 // Find all positions having two Black Rooks in the middle squares